EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 This protection can be disabled via the environment variables `REQUIRE_XXX_PROTECTION` - e.g. `REQUIRE_ADES_PROTECTION=false`.

+!!! note
+    By default, if `OPEN_INGRESS` is set `true` then `PROTECTION` will be disabled (`false`) unless overridden via the `REQUIRE_XXX_PROTECTION` variables.

 ## Test Users

-The deployment creates in the Identity Service the test users: `eric`, `bob`, `alice`.
+The deployment creates (in the Keycloak Identity Service) the test users: `eric`, `bob`, `alice`.

+!!! note
-NOTE that this does NOT create the workspace for each of these users - which must be performed via the Workspace API.
+    This does NOT create the workspace for each of these users - which must be performed via the Workspace API.

 ## User Workspace Creation

-The protection steps created the test users `eric`, `bob` and `alice`.
+The deployment created the test users `eric`, `bob` and `alice`.
 For completeness we use the Workspace API to create their user workspaces, which hold their personal resources (data, processing results, etc.) within the platform - see [Workspace](../eoepca/workspace.md).

 ### Using Workspace Swagger UI